InBetweenNames/gentooLTO/README.md

 Not all packages build cleanly.
 Environment overrides are used to allow packages to build that have trouble with O3, Graphite, and LTO.
 These can be found in `package.cflags/ltoworkarounds.conf`.
 I have tried to categorize the overrides based on the kind of failure were being exhibited, but in some cases this was difficult.
 Graphite and -O3 overrides are included in that file as well, but they won't affect you if you are not using those compiler flags.

 `ltoize` will also obtain patches which help certain packages build with LTO.
 It installs symlinks to these patches in `/etc/portage/patches`, so that you can have your own patches alongside the ones maintained in this repository.
 These aren't automatically updated.
 If a modification is made to an existing match, you will transparently receive that patch in your own `/etc/portage/patches` since a symlink will be used.
 However, if a patch is created for a new package, you will need to re-run `ltoize` to get the new symlink.
 I'm still thinking about a good way to handle this.  `/etc/portage/patches` unfortunately can't have a subdirectory like `lto` since it is used to match against the package being installed.
+This system is due for an overhaul and I advise against using it for now.
+If you have a patch, submit an ebuild to this repo instead for the time being.

-### A note about the GCC LTO plugin
+### The GCC LTO linker plugin

 Binutils needs a way to obtain the LTO plugin from GCC in order to properly perform LTO and other linking tasks.
 Currently `ld`, `ar`, `nm`, and `ranlib` are known to use this plugin in LTO builds.
 There are two ways to do this: pass the path to the plugin manually to each of those utilities, or install a symlink to the plugin in binutils `bfd_plugins` directory and have binutils automatically load it.
 Support for automatically loading the LTO plugin from this directory was added in [2014](https://sourceware.org/ml/binutils/2014-01/msg00213.html) (thanks @pchome!).
-I have a patch for `gcc-config` that creates this symlink for you, which thankfully has been merged upstream as of December 17 2017.  `sys-config/ltoize` now depends on the upstream version of `sys-devel/gcc-config` with this change, and the fork previously featured in this overlay has been removed.
+In this overlay, we choose the automatic approach because passing in the path manually (i.e., setting your `AR`, `NM`, and `RANLIB` variables to point to GCC wrappers) causes problems in legitimate cases, such as building toolchains.

-This is the recommended way of doing LTO.
-Previously, it was required that you set your `AR`, `NM`, and `RANLIB` variables to point to GCC wrappers, which would in turn pass the linker plugin to their corresponding programs, but this causes problems in legitimate cases, such as building toolchains.
+To facilitate this, I created a patch for `gcc-config` that creates this symlink for you, which thankfully has been merged upstream as of December 17 2017.
+Therefore, no action is required on the user's part -- `sys-config/ltoize` depends on a recent enough version of `sys-devel/gcc-config` that is guaranteed to have LTO linker plugin support.

 (Thanks @rx80!)
 If you're interested in seeing where the symlink points, you can check it as follows (on `amd64`):